cccbr/online-documents/content/docs/040-navigation-menus/index.md

  - The menu is indented to a level of two.
 In other words only the Level 2 and 3 headings are shown, although higher levels can be used.

 {{< hint info >}}
-It is not clear if the two level limit can be increased.
-Our judgement, however, is that an increased number of level would over-complicate the menu.
+These are Hugo defaults and it is not clear if they can be changed.
+Our judgement, however, is that an increased number of levels would over-complicate the menu.
 {{< /hint >}}

 ## End of Chapter Menu